tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 ![Hall effect sensor below BLDC](005-2.jpg)

 The hardest part was connecting to it.
-Soldering thin wire with a simple soldering iron I have and my lack of soldering skills was not promising any success.
+Soldering thin wire with a simple soldering iron and my lack of skills was not promising any success.
 As you can see on the first photo it looks ugly.
 But somehow it works...

-Usually two outputs of hall effect sensor are compared by comparator circuit and there is only binary output.
-But each of these sensors has 1 pins.
+Usually two outputs of hall effect sensor are compared by comparator circuit and there is only one binary output from it.
+But each of these sensors has 4 pins.
 Two of them are shared by all three sensors, so I guess that it's `VCC` and `GND`.
 The other two I connected to ADC on the microcontroller.

-I noticed that when I rotate motor and one of two inputs is increasing voltage than the other is decreasing voltage.
+I noticed that when I rotate the motor and one of the outputs is increasing voltage than the other is decreasing voltage.
 So as a reading from the sensor I take a difference of readings of two outputs.
 Below is a complete program I used to get the readings: